-This recipe was inspired by the popular Thai Crunch Salad served at California Pizza Kitchen.
-It’s made with crisp Napa cabbage, crunchy vegetables and edamame but it’s the creamy peanut dressing that makes it so good; I guarantee you’ll want to put it on everything!
-You can serve this salad as a light lunch or pair it with grilled chicken for a more substantial meal.
-(It’s excellent with my Honey, Lime & Sriracha Chicken Skewers.)
+This recipe was inspired by the popular Thai crunch salad served at California Pizza Kitchen.
+It’s made with crisp Napa cabbage, crunchy vegetables, and edamame, but it’s the creamy peanut dressing that makes it so good.
+I guarantee you’ll want to put it on everything!
+Serve this salad as a light lunch or pair it with grilled chicken or steak for a more substantial meal.
+It’s excellent with my honey, lime and sriracha chicken skewers.

 This is one of those recipes with a long list of ingredients but don’t let that deter you; you can use many of the prepared vegetables available at the supermarket today, and the dressing is quickly puréed in a blender.